-A LOOK AT DIFFERENT TYPES OF INKJET PAPER AND WHICH SUBJECTS WORK BEST FOR EACH.
+A LOOK AT DIFFERENT TYPES OF PAPER FINISHES AND WHICH SUBJECTS WORK BEST FOR EACH.

 Not all types of inkjet paper are the same.
 This sounds obvious, but you might be surprised by how many questions we receive about the difference between satin and matte, or matte and art paper.
 Because it is so important to consider which surface will make your projects look their best, we're going to look at each type of inkjet paper, and what types of images are suited to each.

 You can think of this as the 40,000 foot view of the different paper types, and what you should know about each choosing one for different types of projects.

 Editor's Note: There are thousands of subjects, genres, and topics of interest in the world of photography.
 Our take on the different types of inkjet paper finishes and best images takes years of customer feedback and printing into account.
 However, we will never say you should not use one finish or another for printing photos.
 The choice is ultimately yours to make and enjoy.

 Satin and luster are the most popular kinds of inkjet paper and represent the "universal" photo, the vast majority of lab prints worldwide are printed on these surfaces.

 Most other subjects benefit from the satin finish because the slightly textured surfaces lower reflectivity while maintaining good saturation and detail.
 Portraits are a popular genre for this surface.
 Digital cameras tend to capture every detail, some in high.

 While images are still sharp, they have reduced hyper-detail and help mask some imperfections in skin and body features.